Stability and convergence of multi-converter systems using projection-free power-limiting droop control: stability analysis

-Next, using results for the primal-dual gradient dynamics associated with the augmented Lagrangian~\cite{CMC2016,TQL2020}, globally asymptotic stability of the projection-free networked dynamics in nodal coordinate \eqref{eq:newplimdroopsc} can be established.
-However, since the gradient of the constraints~\eqref{eq:pfangledifference:constraints}, i.e., $BV$ is not full row rank, a global exponential convergence rate cannot be obtained~\cite{DH2019}.
-We begin by introducing several constants that are needed to establish semi-global exponential convergence of the projection-free networked dynamics.
+We emphasize that global asymptotic stability of the projection-free networked dynamics \eqref{eq:newplimdroopsc} in nodal coordinates can be established by applying arguments from~\cite{TQL2020,IG2025} to the primal-dual dynamics associated with the augmented Lagrangian~\eqref{eq:auglagrangian}.
+However, since the gradient $K_I BV$ of the constraints~\eqref{eq:pfangledifference:constraints} with respect to $\eta$ is not full row rank, global exponential stability can generally not be achieved~\cite{TQL2020,DH2019}.
+Thus, we focus on establishing semi-global exponential stability of the projection-free networked dynamics.
+We begin by introducing several constants needed for our analysis.